sharst/OpenHumidor/README.md

 # OpenHumidor

-### Disclaimer: I am currently editing this project, therefore not all information is necessarily complete or correct.

 ## What is OpenHumidor?
 OpenHumidor is a project consisting of both hardware and software to measure and control humidity in a cigar humidor.
 It is set up to be: